andaru/netconf/README.md

 $ (go test github.com/andaru/netconf/... && echo "OK: tests passed") || echo "FAIL: uhoh, tests failed"
 ```

+[Go modules](https://github.com/golang/go/wiki/Modules) are not yet supported.
+Please submit a pull request if you need this support very soon, otherwise I will be adding the module configuration prior to feature completeness.

 ## Introduction

 With these libraries, it's easy to build NETCONF applications including: